nrennie/nrennie.rbind.io/content/portfolio/dubois_challenge/index.md

 Below are my contributions to the 2021 DuBois Challenge, with my reproduction on the left and the original on the right. a selection of my contributions to the #TidyTuesday challenge.
 The code for the reproductions can be found on [GitHub](https://github.com/nrennie/dubois_challenge).

+Note that the text in the visualisations is taken from the original charts and uses antiquated terms to refer to populations of colour.

 #### Challenge 1

 <p align="center">